Food deserts plague Chicago neighborhoods. Could the city run its own grocery stores to fill in the gaps?

 A study exploring Johnson’s idea is expected to be finished early next year, said S. Mayumi Grigsby, Johnson’s policy chief.

-Whether or not the city takes an approach to a grocery store like the one in Waco, Texas, Grigsby said collaboration with community members will be key to getting support for any proposal.
+Whether the city takes an approach to a grocery store like the one in Waco, Texas, Grigsby said collaboration with community members will be key to getting support for any proposal.

 Grigsby didn’t say whether the city would run a store in addition to owning it, or if the operators would be city-affiliated or an outside party with business experience.